temyco/ArtaKit-Documentation/README.md

-# ArtaKit Documentation
+# ArtaKit Overview
-Augmented Reality To All
+ARTA - Augmented Reality for Retail.

-# Prerequisites
-ArtaKit allows you to easily create augmented reality experiences for iPhone and iPad.
-By blending digital objects and information with the environment around you.
-ArtaKit help apps to interact with the real world in entirely new ways.
+ArtaKit (ARTA iOS SDK) allows you to easily integrate augmented reality experiences of your products from ARTA AR CLOUD into your existing shopping apps for iPhone and/or iPad.
+ArtaKit handles augmented reality preview, access management, download and caching of the virtual products.

 # Installation and Setup